JuliaLangSlack/StackOverflowBot/README.md

 All feeedback / suggestions / feature requests are welcome!
 Just open an issue on this repo.

+## Env Secrets

+`JULIALANGSLACKENDPOINT` should be in the form or `/services/TQVJBU534/BR8C1LMPS/42thawJz34SWSgZCpniyLBSE`.
+See https://github.com/JuliaLangSlack/Slack.jl#usage for more details.

 ## Resources
 [YML Check](https://yamlchecker.com)